funfoolsuzi/poc-docker-udp-multicast-go/README.md

 make run
 ```

-You can open as many terminal as you want
+You can run as many docker instance as you want.
+The more broadcasted messages you will received in each terminal.